-Recommendation 1: Failure by a buyer to return collateral to a seller on the repurchase leg of a fixed-term repo that is not CCP-cleared or part of a net delivery between two parties should be reported as a modification of the maturity date of the repo to the next working day, where the failure is detected before the reporting deadline.
+Recommendation 1: Failure by a buyer to return collateral to a seller on the repurchase leg of a fixed-term repo (or an open repo terminated for future settlement) that is not CCP-cleared or part of a net delivery between two parties should be reported as a modification of the maturity date of the repo to the next working day, where the failure is detected before the reporting deadline.
 If the failure continues, further modifications should be reported until settlement or the transaction is terminated.
 Alternatively, parties could agree to convert the repo into an open transaction for reporting purposes and terminate the transaction report upon confirmation of settlement.
+The deferral of the maturity date is reported at a zero repo rate.